A step-by-step guide to producing and uploading cost effective and engaging video content

 There are 300 hours of video content uploaded every minute.
 Audiences love to consume them, and businesses know it.

 According to Hubspot, up to 72% of customers say they look for video content to learn about a product or service.
 That means you have the opportunity to tap into a huge number of viewers if you add a video to your content strategy.

 But with so much saturation in the market, you need to ensure that the money you’re putting into creating videos will grow your business.

-When it comes to videos, many people are resistant to present on camera, so therefore avoid creating video at all.
-But you need to put your shyness to the side, because videos have been proven to convert more than written content and static images and according to Cisco, video content will make up 82% of internet traffic by 2021.
+When it comes to videos, many people are resistant to presenting on camera, so, therefore, avoid creating video at all.
+But you need to put your shyness to the side because videos have been proven to convert more than written content and static images and according to Cisco, video content will make up 82% of internet traffic by 2021.

 Why video is a vital promotional tool for business